The United Church of Clinton Scroll Down the page to see July 5th bulletin

 Glory be to the Father, and to the Son, and to the Holy Ghost; as it was in the beginning, is now and ever shall be; world without end.
 Amen.
 Amen.
 (Be seated)

-PRAYER of TRANSFORMATION and RESTORATION
+PRAYER of TRANSFORMATION and NEW LIFE

-WORDS OF GRACE
+WORDS OF GRACE AND ASSURANCE

 Prayer Concerns and Joys Lifted Up